Intervention/gif/README.md

 ## Installation

 You can install this package easily with [Composer](https://getcomposer.org/).
 Just require the package with the following command:

 ```bash
 composer require intervention/gif
 ```

-## Usage
+## Code Examples

 ### Decoding